infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Child Safety/Child Safety.md

 - Caste, religion, race based discrimination
 - Showing favouritism
 - Threatening to kick a child out of the home

+### DEALING WITH EMOTIONS & ATTACHMENT
+*  The best way to work with children is to be empathetic towards them.
+*  Children can quickly understand who understands them and who cannot understand them.
+When a child has a fight and is angry with everyone, caregiver could go near and ask permission to sit nearby.
+The caregiver could say that “I can understand that you are angry and do you want to talk about it?”
+* As an adult living with children, express your emotions on the child’s behavior.
+Only being patient is not the way to deal with children experiencing emotional and behavioral challenges.
+* Having conversations about others feelings is required too as it helps the child build skills for empathy and considering different perspectives.
+Let them know that the staff is human too and not just an authoritarian figure.
+* Use the language of “anger expression” (appropriate and inappropriate) instead of anger management or “controlling anger”.
+Do not seek tips for “controlling” child’s anger.
+* Anger may have been a useful emotion for children who were abused as that emotion made them protect themselves and realize that they don’t feel safe.
+* When children are distressed or aggressive, help them to calm down and then try to have a conversation.When children are triggered (having a strong emotional and physical reaction) they do not have access to the part of the brain that helps them think rationally.
+* Therefore, it is important and will be more effective if caregivers help the child stabilize emotionally by using a range of tools such as grounding or relaxation exercises before disciplining, discussing behavior corrective measures.
+After the child has calmed down, the staff/parent should have a conversation with the child about what made him/her angry.
+It is not helpful if you ask children not to be angry.
+Anger is an emotion and an adult can teach the child to express it healthily.
+Address the anger and tell the child to express it in words.
+* If the child does not have a dialogue about the anger, it will lead to bottling up of the anger and resentment towards the adult causing defiance to follow anything that is told to the child.
+* When a staff realizes that the child is going to be aggressive and say bad things about the staff’s character, the staff can tell her/him to think about what s/he actually feels and write it down in a letter rather than trying to hurt the staff by saying nasty things.
+It may help to acknowledge the impact the child’s words are having in a manner that does not place the responsibility on the child, for example, “I can see that you are angry and hurting.
+The words that you are saying are hurting me and making me angry/frustrated as well.
+I don’t think we can have a helpful conversation when we are both so upset.”
+* Teach the child the difference between response and reaction.
+For example: child says to the staff “I don’t want to study”.

+    Reaction: You never like studying, you only want to play all the time.

+    Response: Can you tell me why you don’t want to study?
+It is not always fun to study especially when we have to study something we don’t enjoy or is challenging.
+Sometimes we have to do things that are hard so that we can keep learning and growing.
+What is it that is making it hard for you to study today?
+Let’s talk about it.
+*  Sexual abuse in the past may cause sexual dysfunction or excessive sexual acting out.
+Let the child seek help from a counselor in such cases.
+Finding the child while engaging in sexually reactive behavior should not be used as a reason for punishment or scolding.
+*  Encourage parent(s)/guardian(s)to meet the children as much as they can. it helps the child to build trust and reduces the attachment issues they face which reflect on their behavior.
+* In early childhood it also helps in the brain development of the child.
+Model empathy and compassion in your engagements with children and recognize and encourage empathy and acts of kindness among children that will make them live together in harmony.
+* It is normal for children especially in the adolescent age group to explore their sexuality.
+The caregivers need to accept and deal with dignity when a child identifies himself/ herself/themselves as gay, lesbian, bisexual or other sexual orientation.

 ## Neglect:
 Persistent lack of care: can include failure to meet physical, safety, health and emotional needs